Library Files

 Upload Options

-- Supports the upload of supplementary files such as CSS stylesheets, utility scripts, or JSON configurations.
+Additional Files: You can upload supplementary files such as CSS stylesheets, utility scripts, or configuration files that are needed by the component.

 Conclusion